Enrol for training at your chosen Training Provider.

 Freedom of Information

-If you require access to your personal information held by DFEEST, in the first instance call our Infoline who will advise you of the process you will need to follow.
-In some instances you may need to apply through the provisions of the Freedom of Information Act 1991.
+If you require access to your personal information held by DSD, call our Infoline who can advise you of the process you need to follow.
+In some cases you may need to apply through the provisions of the Freedom of Information Act 1991.

-The Freedom of Information Act 1991 (FOI Act) gives you the right, subject to certain restrictions, to make an application to access your personal information held by DFEEST.
+The Freedom of Information Act 1991 (FOI Act) gives you the right, subject to certain restrictions, to make an application to access your personal information held by DSD.
 You can request your records personally or through another person acting with your authority (ie a solicitor).
-The FOI Act gives you the right to apply to have your personal information held by DFEEST amended if it is incorrect, out of date or misleading.
-For information about making an FOI application and the fees and charges that may apply and access to application forms call the Infoline.
+The FOI Act gives you the right to apply to have your personal information held by DSD amended if it is incorrect, out of date or misleading.